gilpinj/lab03/README.md

 We will be using the EclEmma plug-in for IntelliJ which uses the JaCoCo code coverage tool to collect metrics about the code coverage obtained when you execute your program.
 The JaCoCo tool is an open-source code coverage analysis tool for Java.
 It does not require instrumentation of the source code, and is highly effective at performing a code coverage analysis.

 ## Deliverables

 * You should create a branch or fork from the repository and "submit" your lab as a Pull Request.
 * Add a file called write-up.md to the repository.
 In the write up include your name, email, include the following:
   * A screenshot of your final code coverage
   * An analysis of why, with specifics, you could not achieve 100% statement coverage.
-  * Your grade will be based upon the level of coverage achieved, and the quality of your analysis.
+* Your grade will primarily be based upon the level of coverage achieved, and the quality of your analysis.